 Other dive sites include Similan Islands, Surin Islands, Koh Dok Mai, Shark Point, Anemone Reef, King Cruiser Wreck, Ko Bida Nok, Ko Bida Nai or Ko Doc Mai.

 Liveaboard diving in Phuket is seasonal with most dive operators postponing diving during the Monsoon season between June - September.
 Water temperatures average 26-29c, visibility ranges from 25-40m.
 Air temperature is hot with high humidity, it is recommended you drink a lot of water, especially while diving.
 Peak season for the Andaman Sea is from October through to April, with February and April being whale shark and manta season.
 Phuket and Phi Phi Islands are open throughout the year.
 You may not need more than a 3mm neoprene shorty or full body wetsuit bearing in mind after three or more dives per day, you may get cold.
 If you are bringing your own equipment, bring a DIN adapter as Thailand uses the standard yoke system.

 Getting To Phuket

 Thailand liveaboard cruises depart from Chalong Pier in Phuket.
-Transfers to the port is provided from Phuket International Airport or your hotel.
-Getting to Phuket is easy with direct international flights or you can get a 1 hour connecting flight from Bangkok.
+Transfers to the harbor are provided from Phuket International Airport or your hotel.
+Getting to Phuket is easy with direct international flights or you can get a 1-hour connecting flight from Bangkok.
 Air Asia, Bangkok Airways, Thai Airways are just a few airlines that fly there.
 You can also reach it overland by train, bus or car.
-Double check your departure and arrival port as some liveaboard itineraries leave from Khao Lak, north of Phuket
+Double-check your departure and arrival port as some liveaboard itineraries leave from Khao Lak, north of Phuket